sotostzam/perceptron/q-learning/README.md

 * A virtual agent
 * A set of states
-* A set of action per state
+* A set of actions per state
 * A set of rewards

 Moreover, a learning rate has to be set, which determing the rate the algorithm is learning throughout the episodes, as well as a discount factor, which determines the importance of future rewards.
 A lower value of discount means that the agent will only value current rewards.
 The exact formula of the algorithm is shown below: